-The Directors are responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards ("IFRS") and in compliance with the requirements of the Seychelles Companies Act 1972, the Financial Institutions Act 2004, as amended, and the Regulations and Directives of the Central Bank of Seychelles.
+The Directors are responsible for the preparation and fair presentation of these financial statements in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB") and in compliance with the requirements of the Seychelles Companies Act 1972, the Financial Institutions Act 2004, as amended, and the Regulations and Directives of the Central Bank of Seychelles.
 This responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error, selecting and applying appropriate accounting policies that fall within the accounting policies adopted by the Bank as a whole and making accounting estimates that are reasonable in the circumstances.